Even now there are places where a thought might grow.

 Derek Mahon, ‘A Disused Shed in Co.
 Wexford’

 The result is anarchy: I am always losing track of what I have written and where it is.
-So, I am always plotting ways to make the system less of a mess and more of a system (there is a psychological truism here: some people create mess so that they have something to clear up).
-Every time I start a new notebook I tell myself I know what it is for.
-Yet, I know, too, that it’s a battle I don’t really want to win.
-Perhaps the urge to know what kind of writing a piece of writing will be in advance of writing it is a result of internalising the kinds of demands which only exist in relation to publishing: the point at which it will be read by someone else and so needs to be branded in such a way that they know what to do with it.
-Writing, at least for me and at its heart is necessarily inchoate.
+In turn, I am always plotting ways to make the system less of a mess and more of a system.1 Each time I start a new notebook I tell myself I know what this one is for.
+But I know, too, that it’s a battle I don’t really want to win.
+Writing, at least for me and at its heart, is inchoate.
 Words come out.
 You work out what to do with them later.
-Or not, as the case may be: one way of thinking about modernism is as a kind of cult of the first draft.1
+Or not, as the case may be: one way of thinking about modernism is as a kind of cult of the first draft.2 One of the things I am doing when I categorise my ntotebooks is pre-empting those demands which perhaps only really exist in relation to publishing: the point at which it will be read by someone else and so needs to be branded in such a way that they know what to expect.

-So, it’s no surprise that the modernists thought they were blurring the line between poetry and prose.
 Poetry, in particular, seems to grow in the gaps.
 Poems often appear like changelings in and among other things I thought I was writing.
 I might work them up in the ‘poetry’ book later, but they rarely start there.
 This doesn’t mean they always come out looking like prose.
 Sometimes they do.
 Sometimes they are trying very hard to get away from the prose around them.
-I’ve come to think of them a bit like the mushrooms put up by fungi: sometimes they disguise themselves as the detritus they are feeding on, sometimes they look very different indeed.
-But it’s all one forest.
+I have started thinking of them a bit like the mushrooms put up by fungi.
+Sometimes they disguise themselves as the detritus they are feeding on, sometimes they are totally alien.

 See, for instance, this excellent piece about Virginia Woolf’s diary.